gonnavis/co-share/examples/content/counter.md

         <h1 className="mx-3">{counter}</h1>
 ```

-... and add the an button to increase the counter.
+... and add a button to increase the counter.
-Since we have access to the store, we can directly call the `increase` **Action**.
+Since we have access to the Store, we can directly call the `increase` **Action**.

 ```typescript
         <button className="m-1 btn btn-outline-primary" onClick={() => store.increase()}>